Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 </figure> <br>

-<p> <em> Boundary Preservation </em> suggests that congressional districts should follow natural and human boundaries such as rivers, municipality lines, country borders, roads, etc. Generally, districts with preserved boundaries appear less arbitrarily drawn and are more easily understood by the public.  </p> <br>
+<p> <em> Boundary Preservation </em>suggests that congressional districts should follow natural and human boundaries such as rivers,
+municipality lines, country borders, roads, etc. Generally, congressional districts with preserved boundaries appear clear and are more easily understood by the public.  </p> <br>

 <figure>
 <img src="https://i.imgur.com/SvhMiKf.jpeg" alt="Colorado First" style="width:625px">
-<figcaption> <em> The city limits of Denver constitute Colorado's first congressional district. </em> </figcaption>
+<figcaption> <em> The city limits of Denver constitute the vast majority of Colorado's first congressional district. </em> </figcaption>
 </figure> <br>

+<p> The theme of <em> Region </em>from cultural geography plays a role in creating congressional districts.
+Region
+refers to a geography with relatively homogeneous human activity.
+In the context of redistricting,
+a region can be considered a large community of interest.
-<p> <em> Cultural and Physical Geography </em> often play a role into creating congressional districts, as districts may contain regions where inhabitants have a shared lifestyle or area.
-Examples of this in Missouri could include formal and vernacular regions such as St Louis, Kansas City, the Ozarks, the Bootheel, Little Dixie, the Lead Belt, etc. Such districts are often based on shared history between inhabitants, linking back to Communities of Interest.  </p> <br>
+Examples of this in Missouri could include formal and vernacular regions such as St. Louis, Kansas City, the Ozarks, the Bootheel, Little Dixie, the Lead Belt, etc.   </p> <br>

 <figure>
 <img src="https://i.imgur.com/AFA4epU.jpeg" class="center" style="width:625px">
 <figcaption> <em> Missouri's eighth congressional district has long contained Missouri's Bootheel. </em> </figcaption>
 </figure> <br>
+<p> Preserving areas, such as cities and counties, is usually refered to as <em>Minimizing Splitting</em>.
+This is similar to boundary preservation, albeit it with the intent of maintaining geographies.
-<p> <em> Minimizing Splitting </em> is a straightforward criterion that states counties, cities, and voting districts should be split as minimally as possible.
-Generally, this is in the interest of good governance, as it is much easier for the public to understand unsplit congressional districts and for county officials to conduct elections.  </p> <br>
+Generally, this is in the interest of good governance, as congressional districts with few splits are clearly delineated and create less of an administrative burden on government entities such as election officials.   </p> <br>

  <div class="row">
   <div class="column">